 What is Arthrosamid UK?

-Arthrosamid UK is a new hydrogel material with water molecules (97%) attached to a polyacrylamide backbone (3%).
+Arthrosamid UK is a new hydrogel material with water molecules (97%) attached to a polyacrylamide backbone (2.5%).
 It is non-degradable, meaning the body can’t break it down.
+Moreover, it is unlike acrylamide, which is shown to be toxic in humans.

 Doctors have used hydrogel as a bulking agent for medical problems, such as stress incontinence and face filler, for over 20 years.
-In joints, it has been used extensively in horses with arthritis since 2009.
+In joints, it has been used extensively in horses with arthritis since 2009 and in humans in 2010.
+Biological studies have shown that Arthrosamid is inert and doesn’t react with different tissues, including muscle, bone and joints.

-Over 10000 Arthrosmaid injections have been performed in Europe and the UK since its approval over ten years ago.
+Over 15000 Arthrosmaid injections have been performed in Europe and the UK since the approval for use in 2020.

 How does Arthrosamid UK work?